cyber-tigers/cyber-tigers.github.io/README.md

-# LC CyberTigers Website
+# Official CyberTigers Website

-Created by Spencer Tabino.
+Welcome to the source code repository for [www.cybertigers.club](http://cybertigers.club/), the official website for the Lewis & Clark CyberTigers.